 Any student leaving school prior to dismissal will have an early dismissal logged to his/her record.
-Any time a child has 3 unexcused early dismissals in one month, the parent(s)/guardian(s) will be sent a note reminding them of the academic mission of North Bay Haven Elementary and request communication.
+Any time a child has 3 unexcused early dismissals in one month, parent(s)/guardian(s) will be required to attend a Child Study Team conference and may be potentially dismissed if the problem is not remedied.
 Excused early dismissals are given for doctor's appointments with notes from the doctor and for extreme emergencies.
+Early dismissal from a field trip is only permitted in emergency situations and with prior written consent from school administration.